mkmad/gcp/networks/dns/README.md

 export EUROPE_WEB_IP=$(gcloud compute instances describe europe-web-vm --zone=europe-west1 --format="value(networkInterfaces.networkIP)")
 ```

-# Create the private zone
+# Create the private zone for a domain that you own (assuming example.com is a domain that you own)

 Now that your client and server VMs are running, it's time to configure the DNS settings.
 Before creating
 the A records for the web servers, you need to create the Cloud DNS Private Zone.

-For this lab, use the example.com domain name for the Cloud DNS zone.
+For this lab, use the `example.com` domain name for the Cloud DNS zone.

+Note: See[gcp cloud domains](https://cloud.google.com/domains/docs) for gcp cloud domains.

 Use the gcloud dns managed-zones create command to create the zone:
 ```